magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 necessary for the teacher to teach you, just do the work yourselves.

 Whenever heedlessness or unwholesome qualities arise know for yourself, teach yourself.
 Do the practice yourself.
-The mind is the the witness.
+The mind is the one who knows, the witness.
 The mind knows for itself if you are still very deluded or only a little deluded.
 Wherever you are still faulty try to practise right at that point, apply yourself to it.

 Practice is like that.
 It’s almost like being crazy, or you could even say you are crazy.
 When you really practice you are crazy, you ‘flip’.